Last Updated: January 6, 2025

 Warning

-When Finished with the Exercise
+When Finished with Exercise 4

 The Scheduling Engine.mpp file should look similar to the one in the figure below.